Utica University at Florida

 About Our Campus

 Our Florida campus in St. Petersburg makes it convenient to access a quality education in nursing or another highly sought after field in healthcare.
 The campus is equipped with state-of-the-art equipment and simulation labs specifically designed to imitate a real-life clinical setting.
-Our healthcare partners are conveniently located within commuting distance of each campus.
+Our healthcare partners are conveniently located within commuting distance of the campus.
 Students can also access study rooms, student lounges and amenities like printing and WiFi.

 As a Utica student, you can expect a rigorous curriculum, offered in a hybrid format, that blends online and experiential learning.
 There are three components to the hybrid curriculum: